abinit/abinit/doc/tutorial/spin.md

 But here we want more precise results...
-To perform the integration, we will use the utility cut3d which yields an interpolation of the magnetization at any point in space. cut3d is one of the executables of the ABINIT package and should be installed together with abinit.
+To perform the integration, we will use the utility cut3d which yields an interpolation of the magnetization at any point in space. cut3d is one of the executables of the ABINIT package and is installed together with abinit.
-As of now cut3d is interactive, we will use it through a very primitive script (written in Python) to perform a rough estimate of the magnetization on each atom.
+For the moment cut3d is interactive, and we will use it through a very primitive script (written in Python) to perform a rough estimate of the magnetization on each atom.
-You can have a look at the ~abinit/doc/tutorial/documents/lesson_spin/magnetization.py program, and note (or believe) that it does perform an integration of magnetization on a cube of side acell/2 around each atom; if applicable, you might consider to adjust the value of "CUT3D" string in the Python script.
+You can have a look at the ~abinit/doc/tutorial/documents/lesson_spin/magnetization.py program, and note
+(or believe) that it does perform an integration of the magnetization in a cube of side acell/2 around each atom; if applicable, you might consider adjusting the value of the "CUT3D" string in the Python script.

 Copy it in your Work_spin directory.
 If you run the program, by typing "python magnetization.py" , you will see the result: